eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience with cloud APIs preferred (e.g., a public cloud such as AWS, Azure, GCP or an advanced private cloud such as Google, Facebook)
 	- Exposure to container technologies, such as Docker preferred
 + skill set:
-	- As a Software Engineer on the Spark Benchmarking team at Databricks, you are responsible for ensuring that the Databricks Runtime is the world’s best Spark execution environment in terms of performance and scalability.
+	- As a Software Engineer on the Spark Benchmarking team at Databricks, you are responsible for ensuring that the Databricks Runtime is the world's best Spark execution environment in terms of performance and scalability.
 	- You will be part of the team that is continuously improving the methodology and benchmarking infrastructure, helping to increase the frequency of the releases while maintaining high quality and performance standards.
 Continuously improving performance is an increasingly challenging job given the high volume of commits that go into a release.
 In order to meet this challenge, your team will continuously increase the level of automation and provide powerful benchmarking tools to evaluate the performance impact of each change.
 Engineers on the Spark Benchmarking team also drive the Databricks runtime performance sign-off process, they are the gatekeepers making sure that all performance regressions are addressed before a new version is released.
 	- Experience with: Large scale distributed computing, Big Data engines e.g. Spark, Hadoop.
 	- Passion for software automation and Continuous Integration experience.